 What is the tournament format?

 Twenty teams compete in four groups.
-The top two from each group advance to the Super Eight, followed by Semi-Finals and the Final.
+The top two from each group advance to the Super Eight, followed by the semi-finals and the Final.

 Where will the Final be played?

-The Final is scheduled for the Narendra Modi Stadium, Ahmedabad, but may shift to Colombo depending on finalist qualification rules.
+The Final is scheduled for the Narendra Modi Stadium, Ahmedabad, but may shift to Colombo depending on the final qualification rules.